percona/pmm/source/dashboards/dashboard-mysql-replication.rst

    The slave host permits no client updates except from users who have the SUPER privilege or the REPLICATION SLAVE privilege.

-   This kind of configuration is tipically used for slave hosts in a replication environment to avoid a user can inadvertently or voluntarily modify data causing inconsistencies and stopping the replication process.
+   This kind of configuration is typically used for slave hosts in a replication environment to avoid a user can inadvertently or voluntarily modify data causing inconsistencies and stopping the replication process.